Essential Compliance Glossary

 COSO Framework

 What is the COSO Framework?
 The COSO framework is a comprehensive approach to managing internal controls that helps organizations achieve their objectives while managing risk effectively.
-The framework is designed to be applied across all industries and organizations, regardless of their size or complexity.
-It provides a structured approach to internal control, risk management, and...
+The framework is designed to be applied across all industries and organizations, regardless of size or complexity.
+It provides a structured approach to internal control, risk management, and corporate...

 Cybersecurity

-What is cybersecurity?
-Cybersecurity refers to the practice of protecting digital devices, networks, software, and data from unauthorized access, cyber-attacks, theft, damage, and other malicious activities.
-Cybersecurity aims to ensure confidentiality, integrity, and availability of digital assets, prevent unauthorized disclosure or disruption of sensitive information, and maintain the privacy of individuals and organizations.
-Cybersecurity includes...
+What is Cybersecurity?
+Cybersecurity protects digital devices, networks, software, and data from unauthorized access, cyber-attacks, theft, damage, and other malicious activities.
+Cybersecurity aims to ensure the confidentiality, integrity, and availability of digital assets, prevent unauthorized disclosure or disruption of sensitive information, and maintain the privacy of individuals and organizations.
+Cybersecurity includes various practices like risk...

 Cybersecurity Compliance